-Sean McDonough serves as a play-by-play commentator on ESPN’s college basketball and college football games, primarily calling the network’s Big Monday BIG EAST basketball and the Saturday afternoon ABC college football.
-He is also the voice on ESPN’s Major League Baseball Monday Night Baseball coverage.
-In addition, he serves as a host on ESPN’s golf coverage.
+Sean McDonough serves as a play-by-play commentator on ESPN’s college basketball and college football games, primarily calling the network’s Big Monday ACC basketball and the Saturday afternoon ABC college football.
+He is also serves as a host on ESPN’s golf coverage.
 He rejoined ESPN in 2000 after having worked for the network from 1989-95.
 McDonough also has provided play-by-play on the network for NHL, tennis, the College World Series, and college lacrosse, soccer and hockey.

 McDonough was the television play-by-play announcer for the Boston Red Sox from 1988-2004, during which time he was honored four times with the New England Sports Emmy Award for Outstanding Play-by-Play.